aviralgarg05/Cyclops-Beginners-Guide/README.md

 # Cyclops Beginner's Guide

 Welcome to the **Cyclops Beginner's Guide**!
 This repository is your starting point for mastering Cyclops with Kubernetes.
-Whether you're a beginner or looking to refresh your knowledge, this guide will provide you with essential tools and insights to get up and running quickly.
+This guide has been created after successfully deploying a sample web application using Docker and Kubernetes, and it will provide you with essential tools and insights to get up and running quickly with Cyclops.

+### Back Story
+While creating the Automatic Web App, I inurred various issues, missing documentations, guides, tutorials and error solving cases....
+Hence to prevent all such here's a beginners guide for working on Cyclops-UI using Kubernetes Engine and Docker.
 [![Cyclops Version](https://img.shields.io/badge/Cyclops-v1.0-blue)](https://github.com/your-repo/cyclops/releases) [![Kubernetes Version](https://img.shields.io/badge/Kubernetes-v1.22-green)](https://kubernetes.io/docs/home/)

 ## 🚀 Table of Contents